What Faculty Members Need to know about Student Conduct Procedures

 Frequently Asked Questions

-This student has probably not violated the Student Code of Conduct, but would likely benefit from some 1:1 time with you to remind him of the importance of classroom manners, professionalism, and other expectations.
-He may also benefit from a referral to address his note taking skills.
+This student has probably not violated the Student Code of Conduct, but would likely benefit from some 1:1 time with you to remind them of the importance of classroom manners, professionalism, and other expectations.
+They may also benefit from a referral to address note taking skills.
 Classroom expectations should be addressed clearly in your syllabus and reviewed at the first class session.

-You may not drop her.
+You may not drop the student.
 Keep a dated log of the student’s behavior and your efforts to resolve the matter.
-You should meet with the student promptly, possibly with your chair or another colleague present, and clearly state your expectations regarding her behavior.
+You should meet with the student promptly, possibly with your chair or another colleague present, and clearly state your expectations regarding their behavior.
 If the behavior continues, you have the authority to direct the student to leave for the remainder of the class meeting and refer the matter to CSRR.
-If the judicial officer finds the behavior to be willful, disruptive and substantial, he/she may be able to facilitate a transfer to another section or withdrawal from the class as part of a settlement agreement.
+If the judicial officer finds the behavior to be willful, disruptive and substantial, they may be able to facilitate a transfer to another section or withdrawal from the class as part of a settlement agreement.
 Always communicate your concerns to your department chair.

 This may warrant a consultation conversation with Student Disability Services or Counseling and Psychological Services.
 Some students are dealing with mental illness or learning disabilities that may affect the manner in which they relate in the educational environment.
 Your consultation may help in providing a positive learning environment or information on whether a referral to services is recommended.

 I prefer to ignore problematic behavior to reduce it.
 I feel that if my chair knows I have classroom management issues, it may affect my tenure process.
 Why should I make it worse by reporting it?